xwiki-contrib/android-authenticator/CONTRIBUTING.md

 You’ll now have a local copy of your version of the original Xwiki repository.

-# Change into that project directory (android-authenticator):

-`$ cd android-authenticator`
+* Change into that project directory (android-authenticator): `$ cd android-authenticator`

-# Add a connection to the original owner’s repository.

-`$ git remote add upstream https://github.com/xwiki-contrib/android-authenticator.git`
+* Add a connection to the original owner’s repository. `$ git remote add upstream https://github.com/xwiki-contrib/android-authenticator.git`

-# To check this remote add set up:

-`$ git remote -v`
+* To check this remote add set up: `$ git remote -v`

-# Make changes to files.
+* Make changes to files:

 `git add` and `git commit` those changes

 `git push` them back to github.
 These will go to your version of the repository.

-# Now Create a PR (Pull Request)
+* Now Create a PR (Pull Request)

   * Go to your version of the repository on github.

   * Click the “New pull request” button at the top.

   Note that XWiki's repository will be on the left and your repository will be on the right.

   * Click the green button “Create pull request”.
 Give a succinct and informative title, in the comment field give a short explanation of the changes and click the green button “Create pull request” again.

-# Pulling others’ changes
+* Pulling others’ changes

 Before you make further changes to the repository, you should check that your version is up to date relative to Xwiki's version.